-In principle, the Fund invests for 50% worldwide in shares, comprising shares in the broadest sense, including claims, profit-sharing and founders' certificates or options, warrants to acquire or dispose of such securities and other similar securities as well as other variable-yield securities and financial instruments with similar risk and return characteristics.
+In principle, the Sub-fund invests for 70% worldwide in shares, comprising shares in the broadest sense, including claims, profit-sharing and founders' certificates or options, warrants to acquire or dispose of such securities and other similar securities as well as other variable-yield securities and financial instruments with similar risk and return characteristics.
 Investments are diversified worldwide across regions, countries and sectors.
 The exact weighting of shares in the portfolio within the indicated bandwidth depends on the vision of the manager and the ensuing tactical asset allocation and therefore need not be constant.

-In addition, 50% will in principle be invested in diversified fixed-income securities.
-The Fund will aim for a combination within a wide palette of interest-related instruments.
-The Fund may also invest in government bonds, corporate bonds, convertible bonds, asset-backed securities and money market instruments.
+In addition, 30% will in principle be invested in diversified fixed-income securities.
+The Sub-fund will aim for a combination within a wide palette of interest-related instruments.
+The Sub-fund may also invest in government bonds, corporate bonds, convertible bonds, asset-backed securities and money market instruments.
 These instruments may be denominated in currencies of developed countries as well as in currencies of emerging countries.

-The Fund promotes environmental and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, which regulation may be amended or supplemented from time to time).
+The Sub-fund promotes environmental and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, which regulation may be amended or supplemented from time to time).

-The Fund applies stewardship as well as an ESG integration approach and exclusion criteria in relation to various activities.
+The Sub-fund applies stewardship as well as an ESG integration approach and exclusion criteria in relation to various activities.
 Additional information can be found in the prospectus.

-The Fund considers the principal adverse impacts (PAIs) on sustainability factors mainly through stewardship.
+The Sub-fund considers the principal adverse impacts (PAIs) on sustainability factors mainly through stewardship.
 Information regarding the principal adverse impacts on sustainability factors can be found in the prospectus.

-The Fund can hold the investments both directly and indirectly - such as taking on exposure to the relevant financial instruments through derivatives or investments in other investment funds.
-The manager seeks to invest in investment funds that are established in the Netherlands or Luxembourg if other investment funds are invested in.
+The Sub-fund can hold the investments both directly and indirectly - such as taking on exposure in the relevant financial instruments through derivatives or investments in other investment funds.

-The Fund may make use of derivatives such as options, futures, warrants, swaps and forward currency transactions.
+The Sub-fund may make use of derivatives such as options, futures, warrants, swaps and forward currency transactions.
 They may be used for hedging purposes and for efficient portfolio management.
-These instruments may be leveraged, which will increase the Fund's sensitivity to market fluctuations.
+These instruments may be leveraged, which will increase the Sub-fund's sensitivity to market fluctuations.
 When using derivatives, care will be taken to ensure that the portfolio as a whole remains within the investment restrictions.
-The risk profile associated with the type of investor that the Fund focuses on does not change as a result of the use of these instruments.
-In addition to the above, the following applies with respect to the investment policy of the Fund:
+The risk profile associated with the type of investor that the Sub-fund focuses on does not change as a result of the use of these instruments.

+In addition to the above, the following applies with respect to the investment policy of the Sub-fund: